mapcrafter/mapcrafter/README.md

 ## Documentation ##

 The documentation is in the `docs/` directory and you can build it yourself with Sphinx.
-You can read a built version of the documentation on [Read the Docs](http://mapcrafter.readthedocs.org) and you can also [download other builds](https://readthedocs.org/projects/mapcrafter/downloads/).
+You can read a built version of the documentation from [Read the Docs](http://docs.mapcrafter.org) and you can also [download other builds](https://readthedocs.org/projects/mapcrafter/downloads/).

 ## Examples ##